National University of Sciences & Technology: R&D cells

 Each college, institute and center has an R&D Cell headed by a PhD qualified faculty member who co-ordinates, monitors and records all the R&D activities of the college.
 The head coordinates all the activities among departments, faculty members, researchers, students and industries identifying potential projects and sources of funds.
+Many innovations from NUST students are finding practical use in Pakistan.

 NUST Consulting

 NUST Consulting helps researchers undertake consultancy services with external agencies.
 In this regard, all centers are involved with NC to improve efficiency, reduce of wastage, increase productivity and improve quality.

-Technology Incubation Center
+Technology Incubation Centre

-NUST has established a Technology Incubation Center with an aim to combine industrial development and technological research together and establish the linkages between institutes and the industry.
+NUST has established a Technology Incubation Centre with an aim to combine industrial development and technological research together and establish the linkages between institutes and the industry.
 The Incubation Centre has been mentoring and hosting startups since 2005.
 TIC will also help faculty members in identifying the end users apart from commercializing of R&D output.

 University research journals

 The university publishes the following journals: